35percent/11tystarter/src/posts/decision-on-canada-water-affordable-housing-looms.md

 Working out just how many affordable homes have been lost by the Mayor's decison is not straightforward, because we do not know how many homes will be built - the overall size of the development can be anything from 2,000 to 4,184 residential units **^x1i**.

 BL's amended application also goes beyond reducing the number of affordable homes, by also adding to the types of housing that can be provided.
 Homes can either be 'conventional', as in self-contained homes, or 'non-conventional', with co-living housing joining the already permitted student accommodation.
 Co-living is a new type of shared-living accommodation, similar to student housing, but aimed at professional singles and couples.
 If built to the maximum allowed by the amended permission student and co-living accommodation will account for nearly 20% of the total residential floorspace ^**x2**.
-Later-life accommodation and key worker housing is also allowed \[[CHECK]. **^1ii.**
+Assisted living accommodation and key worker housing is also allowed \[[CHECK]. **^1ii.**

+183. *The HPP allowed for up to 35,700sq.m. of Assisted Living Accommodation in Zones E, G, J, H and L. The application is not seeking any amendments to the quantum; however, the proposed removal of caps on specific land uses in each Zone would mean that this form of housing could be provided anywhere within the Masterplan.
+This provides flexibility in response to market demand and the*
+184. *Affordable housing provisions to target key workers have been added, which responds to the Council’s Affordable Housing SPD, and is supported.*

 In addition, the mix of dwelling size has been restricted to favour smaller homes.
 The scheme is divided into twelve zones; all zones allow BL a maximum of 10% studio flats (only as freemarket, but nonetheless twice Southwark's policy limit) and a minimum of 60% two-bed plus.
 However, only five of the zones require a minimum of 20% three-bed plus, and only for affordable housing, which effectively guarantees very little family housing of any kind.